junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8817-8818)
 - 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8817-8818)
 - 2018-09-26 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2018-12-06 — Amendment SA 4072 agreed to in Senate by Unanimous Consent.
+- 2018-12-06 — Amendment SA 4072 proposed by Senator Cornyn for Senator Warner. (consideration: CR S7372) In the nature of a substitute.
+- 2018-12-06 — Measure laid before Senate by unanimous consent. (consideration: CR S7372)
+- 2018-12-06 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-06 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-12-06 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-12-06 — Senate amendment agreed to: Amendment SA 4072 agreed to in Senate by Unanimous Consent.
+- 2018-12-06 — Senate amendment proposed (on the floor): Amendment SA 4072 proposed by Senator Cornyn for Senator Warner.(consideration: CR S7372)
+- 2018-12-06 — Senate amendment submitted